My People’s Market Spotlights Local Entrepreneurs of Color

 The First My People’s Market

-One of these makers was Cortney Morentin, founder, and baker behind local small-batch bread business La Reinita (formerly Wyld Bread).
+One of these makers was Cortney Morentin, founder and baker behind the local small-batch bread business La Reinita (formerly Wyld Bread).
 Morentin, who is Colombian and Mexican, moved to Portland from Southern California in 2016 to launch her business.
 Upon arrival, however, she found herself missing the diversity of her community in California.

 “I’ve never lived anywhere where the majority of people are white,” Morentin said.
 “I grew up in a place where most people were Mexican or Latino and from different cultures.
 It’s the only thing Portland’s really lacking.”

 Fortunately, Portland’s DIY culture helped Wyld Bread thrive.
 “There’s something in the air in Portland, I swear, that just makes people want to create and be part of it,” Morentin said.
 “People here are so incredibly kind and give their time to other people.
-More often people here will tell you ‘you can’ instead of ‘you can’t,’ and it’s nice to be part of that community and to feel supported by one another.”
+More often, people here will tell you ‘you can’ instead of ‘you can’t,’ and it’s nice to be part of that community and to feel supported by one another.”

-Intermingling with the scent of Morentin’s freshly baked breads were aromas evoking traditional cuisines from around the world.
+Intermingling with the scent of Morentin’s freshly baked bread were aromas evoking traditional cuisines from around the world.
 These included platefuls of steaming chili verde tamales by Tamale Boy and fragrant curry samosas pulled straight from the fryer by Spice of Africa.

 By the end of the evening, more than 1,200 attendees had eaten, drank, and — most importantly — shopped their way through the marketplace.
 Many of the participating vendors sold out of their products, indicating there’s a strong local craving for events like My People’s Market.